piaoyh/cryptocol/README.md

 ## Sorry for breaking changes from ver.
 0.7.0 to ver.
 0.7.1

+I think that if breaking changes are inevitable and have to be made, the sooner, the better even before more people will be using my crate.

 ### macros for BigUInt

 | Ver.
 0.7.0                | Ver.
 0.7.1 |